omkargade04/Personalized-Itinerary-Generator/README.md

   - Express.js: Built scalable backend server.
   - Mongo DB: Stored the user info and itinerary details using mongo database.
   - Redis: Used redis for rate limiting of creating trips.
+  - Puppeteer: Used to convert the generated Itinerary to PDF format.
+  - Nodemailer: Used to mail the itinerary in PDF form to the user's email.
   - Docker: Leveraged docker to containerize the application.
   - Continuous Integration(CI): Impleneted Continuous Integration pipeline for lint check and healthy build for pull request at main branch.